alan-turing-institute/spatial-inequality/publications/OptimisingForEquity_AAG/README.md

-# Optimising for equity: Sensor coverage, networks and the responsive city (DRAFT)
+# Optimising for equity: Sensor coverage, networks and the responsive city

 To be submitted to Annals of the American Association of Geographers.

 ## Pre-Generated Figures and Data

-TODO - can be found at...
+TODO

 ## Instructions